waydabber/BetterDisplay/README.md

 <i>+ guest supporters</i>
 </tr></table>

-Do you miss your name?
-[Join the list!](https://opencollective.com/betterdummy/donate)

 </details>

 Please don't forget to star the GitHub page and spread the word about the app. :)

 ## Compatibility

-- The app should be compatible with all M1 class machines running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
+- The app is compatible with all Apple Silicon macs running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
-- The app is also compatible with more recent Intel Macs and macOS Big Sur but mirroring might not work as expected (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
+- The app is also compatible with Intel Macs capable of officially running macOS Big Sur but mirroring might not work as expected especially on Macs with AMD GPUs.
-- The app is compatible with headless mode as well (this was tested on Intel).
+- The app is compatible with headless mode as well (both Apple Silicon and Intel).

 ## Some notable articles about BetterDummy